Grief/joy circles

 (a mini retreat)

-is a safe and sacred container in which you we be together as women, honor our losses (both personal and collective), and experience simple and deeply nourishing practices to bring more grounding and peace to your body, mind, and soul.
-In our mini retreat, we will weave together conversation, honoring rituals, and embodied practices to honor your story and invite beauty and hope into our stories.
+is a safe and sacred container where we will name and honor our losses (both personal and collective), and experience simple and deeply nourishing practices to bring more grounding and peace to your body, mind, and heart.
+In our mini retreat, we will weave together conversation, honoring rituals, and embodied practices to honor your experience and invite beauty and hope into our stories.
 You’ll find solace in a community of kindreds who will witness your heart, honor your journey, and reflect back to you the truth that nourishment and healing can happen when we come together as women.

-Join us on Saturday, October 25th from 4-7pm near the Delaware River in Pond Eddy, NY.
+We’d be honored if you would join us on Saturday, November 22nd from 4-7pm near the Delaware River in Pond Eddy, NY.

 There will be limited spots for this first mini retreat, so be sure to grab your spot if this feels right for you!